CBIIT/NCI-DOE-Collab-Pilot1-Gene-Expression-Autoencoder/README.md

 # NCI-DOE-Collab-Pilot1-Gene_Expression_Autoencoder

 ### Description:
-The Gene Expression Autoencoder capability (P1B1) shows how to build a sparse autoencoder that can compress a high dimensional expression profile into a low-dimensional vector.
+The Gene Expression Autoencoder capability (Pilot 1 Benchmark 1, also known as P1B1) shows how to build a sparse autoencoder that can compress a high dimensional expression profile into a low-dimensional vector.

 ### User Community:
 Researchers interested in the following topics: